 Anse Lazio is one of the world’s most popular beaches.
-Swimming and snorkeling are world class from the coral to the incredible 900 species of fish among the rocks in the bay.
+Swimming and snorkeling are world-class from the coral to the incredible 900 species of fish among the rocks in the bay.
 Palm and takamaka trees line the beach between impressive granite boulders.
 A fun beachside restaurant is standing by to serve you a drink or a bite to eat after swimming.

 The Cote d'Or beach is another hot spot on Praslin Island that offers even more time in and next to the stunning Indian Ocean.
-You’ll love the gorgeous view of the rich, blue sky and can grab some takeaway food from the truck near the beach.
+You’ll love the gorgeous view of the vibrant, blue sky and can grab some takeaway food from the truck near the beach.
 Take a walk along the beach at low tide if you get the chance.

 Adventure activities on Praslin include kayaking, snorkeling, Stand Up Paddle Boarding (SUP), bicycle rides, and nature walks.
-During these activities, you’ll have opportunities to experience the unusual plant life of Praslin including the carnivorous pitcher plant, vanilla orchids, and the Coco de Mer palm tree.
-There are many rare birds in Praslin including the Seychelles bulbul, fruit pigeon and the black parrot.
+During these activities, you’ll have opportunities to experience the unusual plant life of Praslin, including the carnivorous pitcher plant, vanilla orchids, and the Coco de Mer palm tree.
+There are many rare birds in Praslin, including the Seychelles bulbul, fruit pigeon, and the black parrot.
 Sea turtles are frequently spotted on Praslin Island as well.